ericcombiolab/LRTK/README.md

 * #### Required parameters

 #### -B/--bam:
-The alignment file (.bam) obtained using barcode aware approach.
+The alignment file (.bam) mapped using barcode aware approach.

 #### -D/--distance:
 the distance for seed extension